nellatuulikki/semantic_tree_generator_tira/documentation/project_definition.md

   3. If path contains an atomic proposition and its negation, put X at the end of the path.
   5. Steps 2 and 3 are repeated until paths don't have any unchecked propositions.

-The tree will be stored as binary tree (implemented as a class?), and/or utilizing Python hash table data structures like set and dict.
+The tree will be stored as binary tree (implemented as a class?), and/or utilizing Python hash table data structures set and dict.

 ### Input and output
 The user will give an input string which consist of atomic propositions, connectives (¬, ∧, ∨, →, ↔) and brackets  for identification of subformulas.
 Usage of other symbols are invalid.
 The output is printed as binary tree.